-Implementation Funds Awarded: 2002

-Opened: June 2, 2006
+Implementation Funds Awarded: 2002 Opened: June 2, 2006

-Project Status: During its tenth month of operation, 80,665 vehicles paid a toll to travel in the I-25 Express Lanes using their EXpressToll® transponder.
-Approximately \$160,000 in toll revenue was collected, exceeding the month's projection of \$80,000.
+Project Status: During its thirteenth month of operation, 86,318 vehicles paid a toll to travel in the I-25 Express Lanes using their EXpressToll® transponder.
+A total of \$170,513.50 in toll revenue was collected, exceeding the month's projection of \$80,000.
 The Colorado Tolling Enterprise (CTE) projected 500 toll-paying vehicles would use the Express Lanes each morning and afternoon peak period by the end of the first year.
-Currently more than 1400 toll-paying vehicles are using the lanes in each peak period.
-In fact, just 10 months after opening, toll revenues are nearly double what was projected as more than \$1.6 million has been collected-far exceeding the \$800,000 original projection.
+Currently, more than 1,800 toll-paying vehicles are using the lanes in the morning peak period and more than 1,500 toll-paying vehicles are using the lanes in the afternoon peak period.
+In fact, just 13 months after opening, toll revenues are nearly triple what was projected as more than \$2.2 million has been collected.
 The number of Express Lanes users is growing every month.
-In March, 80,665 vehicles used the tolled Express Lane as compared to just 21,551 in June 2006, the first month of operation-an increase of 73%.
+In June, 86,318 vehicles used the tolled Express Lane as compared to just 21,551 in June 2006, the first month of operation - an increase of approximately 400%.